Viktor Sheynis: Political career

-Since 1988, he has been a member of the Moscow Tribune club.
+From 1988, Sheynis was a member of the Moscow Tribune club.

 In 1990, he was elected as a People's Deputy of the RSFSR for Sevastopol Electoral District No. 47 in Moscow after his rival, Igor Surikov, withdrew under pressure from the electoral commission.
 In 1991, he was an active opponent of the State Committee on the State of Emergency.
 From 1991 to 1993, he was a member of the Soviet of the Republic of the Supreme Soviet of Russia and Deputy Executive Secretary of the Constitutional Commission of the Supreme Soviet of Russia.
-At the Congress of People's Deputies of Russia, he was one of the organizers of the "Consent for Progress" faction», which generally supported Boris Yeltsin's policies but opposed the unconstitutional dissolution of parliament.
+At the Congress of People's Deputies of Russia, he was one of the organizers of the "Consent for Progress" faction, which generally supported Boris Yeltsin's policies but opposed the unconstitutional dissolution of parliament.

-On December 12, 1991, as a member of the Supreme Soviet of the RSFSR, he voted to ratify the Belovezha Accords on the Dissolution of the Soviet Union.
+On 12 December 1991, as a member of the Supreme Soviet of the RSFSR, he voted to ratify the Belovezha Accords on the Dissolution of the Soviet Union.
 From 1993 to 1994, he was Deputy Chairman of the Commission on Legislative Proposals under the President of Russia.
 He was one of the authors of the Constitution of the Russian Federation.

 In the December 1993 parliamentary election, he was elected to the State Duma on the federal list of the Yavlinsky-Boldyrev-Lukin Bloc electoral association, of which he was one of the founders.
 He joined the Yabloko faction and was a member of the Committee on Legislation and Judicial-Legal Reform.

 In the December 1995 parliamentary election, he was elected to the State Duma on the federal list of the Yabloko electoral association.
 He joined the Yabloko faction and was a member of the State Duma Committee on Legislation and Judicial-Legal Reform.